chown(1p) - phpMan

 A user ID and optional group ID to be assigned to file.
 The

-database or a numeric user ID.
-Either specifies a user ID which
+user database or a numeric user ID.
+Either specifies a user

-shall be given to each file named by one of the file operands.
+ID which shall be given to each file named by one of the file

-If a numeric owner operand exists in the user database as a user
+operands.
+If a numeric owner operand exists in the user data-

 file A pathname of a file whose user ID is to be modified.